jacobvinzent/QLIK-Visualization-API-json-file/README.md

 The mashup will show you a menu item for each tag used on the master items and an “All” menu item with all objects.

 Copy the content of your new create json file into vizapi.json or create a new json file and change the name in helpdesk-angular.js line 61.
+(You might need to clear the browser cache, before you can see your changes)

 Change the app name in line 30 in helpdesk-angular.js to the app containing your data model